Phonak vs Oticon

 Quick Tip: Not sure which hearing aid style is right for you?
 Check out our hearing aid buying guide for more details on hearing aid styles and more.

 Both Phonak and Oticon offer “Made for iPhone” devices.
-Android users can also connect to both, but Oticon users will need an intermediary device called the Connect Clip.
+Android users can also connect to both, but Oticon users will need an intermediary device called the Connect Clip for some incompatible Android phones .
 In contrast, the Phonak Marvel can connect directly to most Android devices using the “Bluetooth Classic” protocol.

 Both Oticon and Phonak allow users to overcome the limitations of distance, reverberation, and background noise; however, Phonak has the edge here.
 Their Roger system, while quite expensive, is the leader for hearing well in complex listening environments, including educational settings.
 Both offer equivalent TV streaming devices and smartphone apps.